AravindaM/sg-scala-labs/README.md

 It is a patchwork of exercises taken from [scala-labs](https://github.com/scala-labs/scala-labs), the book [Scala for the Impatient](http://horstmann.com/scala/) and the Coursera course [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1).

-Before starting the lab, make sure to setup your environment (section below) and optionally go through this scala quick tour (TODO: add link).
+Before starting the lab, make sure to setup your environment (section below) and optionally go through this [Scala quick tour](https://docs.google.com/presentation/d/1KowHAem2BEnUNKMMbjQJE_tHOIgVWVAmI5OajVMQIa0/edit?usp=sharing).

 Environment Setup
 -------